C++ and C for Python¶

 .
 The memory managing system has three levels:

-- Normal memory interface: ‘pymalloc’ with small memory optimization.
-GIL is
+Normal memory interface: ‘pymalloc’ with small memory optimization.
+GIL is required when calling.

 PyObject